Skip to content

 Tech can attach a photo from their camera roll, write a note, or request a part without leaving Bay.
 Each one is tagged to the specific line they're on.
 The writer sees it immediately on the desktop RO.

-This runs for your shop on a 30-day free trial.
+This runs on a 30-day free trial.

 Questions about bay.